-- Design a balance training program incorporating app technology and household items
+- The participant will be able to outline a balance training program incorporating at least one app technology and at least two household items.

 |0-15 Minutes||Background, review of learner outcomes|

 |15-45 Minutes||Balance assessment: sensory systems and processing|

 |45-75 Minutes||Balance assessment: motor output|